PennLINC/simbids/docs/faq.rst

 *****************
-What is fMRIPost?
+What is SimBIDS?
 *****************

-fMRIPost workflows are BIDS Apps that ingress fMRI preprocessing derivative datasets.
+SimBIDS workflows are BIDS Apps that ingress fMRI preprocessing derivative datasets.
 They fall under the broader umbrella of NiPost workflows, which are pipelines that perform post-processing on BIDS-Derivative datasets.